128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Service Route

-A service-route is configured on the Branch1 and Enterprise DC routers referencing the DHCP relay service, with a service-agent next-hop pointing to the real DHCP server.
+A service-route is configured on the Branch1 and Enterprise DC routers referencing the DHCP relay service, with a service-agent next-hop pointing to the IP address of the DHCP server (`nat-target` in the example below).

 ```
 config